atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 }
 ```

 In JavaScript, this is a convention,
 but in Dart this is a full language feature
 enforced by the compiler.

-A difference that should be noted is that in Dart,
-private members are not private to the class,
+Dart makes private members private to the library, not the class.
-but are private to the library,
-meaning that private members can still be accessed
-from code that is considered part of the same library.
+This means that you can access private members from code in the same library.
-By default, this is possible anywhere in the same file,
+By default, this works anywhere in the same file.
-so private class members can still be accessed from code
+Private class members can be accessed from code in the same file.
-in the same file.
-While you can expand this library scope
+Using the `part` directive to expand the scope of a library scope a single file.
-beyond a single file using the `part` directive,
-it's generally advised to [avoid doing so][] and is usually
+When possible, [avoid doing so using `part`][].
+The common practice would be
-reserved for code generators.
+to reserve using `part` for code generators.

 [avoid doing so]: /guides/libraries/create-library-packages#organizing-a-library-package